| Non-Rationalised NCERT Books Solution | ||||||

 The probability that a randomly chosen bag contains more than 5 kg of flour.

-Let E be the event that a bag chosen at random contains more than 5 kg of flour.
+Let E be the event that a randomly chosen bag contains more than 5 kg of flour.

 Total number of trials = 11.